Peter O’Mahony back to lead Munster against Ulster

 Munster boss Johann van Grann can call on eight of the province’s Rugby World Cup contingent, with Peter O’Mahony back to lead the side in Limerick.

-Andrew Conway, Chris Farrell, Niall Scannell, John Ryan, Jean Kleyn, O’Mahony and CJ Stander are all named in the South Africa’s starting XV - with Conor Murray on the bench.
+Andrew Conway, Chris Farrell, Niall Scannell, John Ryan, Jean Kleyn, O’Mahony and CJ Stander are all named in the South African’s starting XV - with Conor Murray on the bench.

 In total Van Graan has made 12 changes from the side which won away to Cardiff last week - Joey Carbery’s ankle injury allows JJ Hanrahan to continue at outhalf, while Alby Mathewson and Chris Cloete also retain their places.